Isahepi/SchedulingClasses/README1.md

 How to use key features (add screenshots or GIFs if helpful).
 How do you test it?
 ### 4.✅Challenges, Role of AI, Insights
-What problems did you face and solve?
+__What problems did you face and solve?__

++Setting up the API, connecting it to the database, and integrating it with Flutter presented multiple challenges.
+Since the API runs on a specific port, I had to configure it correctly and install several packages on my machine to ensure it could run smoothly.

++Integrating the API with Flutter required adding the necessary dependencies and setting up the HTTP environment in Flutter to allow the app to locate and communicate with the API.
-How did you use AI?
+__How did you use AI?__

-What did you learn about GUI design, programming, or tools?
+__What did you learn about GUI design, programming, or tools?__

 ### 5.✅Next Steps
-If you had more time, what would you improve, add, or refactor?
+What would you improve, add, or refactor if you had more time?
-Any features you'd like to explore in the future?
+Do you have any features you'd like to explore in the future?